• Skip to main content

 • Anchor your charcuterie board with your cheeses, cut as necessary, in different areas of your board.
 Cheddar shold be diced and Manchego sliced into triangles, for example.
 Soft cheeses like chèvre and brie should be served in a log or wedge, respectively, with an appropriate knife or spreader.
 Crumbly cheese like an aged Parmigiano or aged gouda should have a pointy spade knife, if you have one.

 • Add the charcuterie.
-Create height and interest by ribboning your prosciutto, or fold slices of aged salami in half or quarters instead of leaving it flat.
+Create height and interest by ribboning your prosciutto, or fold slices of aged salami in half or quarters.
+Do not merely plop the charcuterie directly from the package onto the board, or it will sit too flat and remain stuck together, which is hard for guests to use.

-• Fill in with fruit, crackers, and condiments.
-No need to have a huge variety, but a couple different crackers or fruits will look more fun, and offer more variety for eaters.
+• Fill in the charcuterie board with fruit, crackers, and condiments.
+No need to have a huge variety, but a couple different crackers or fruits will look more fun and textural, and offer more variety for eaters.
+Place jammy condiments like chutneys or fruit butters in small bowls.
+Bowls of dips and things tend to look best in the corners, not center, of the board.

 Notes